 meningitis (inflammation of the tissue that covers the brain and spinal cord) after taking lamotrigine.

 Some people have thoughts about suicide while taking lamotrigine.
 Your doctor will need to check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

 Do not start or stop taking seizure medication during pregnancy without your doctor's advice.
 Having a seizure during pregnancy could harm both mother and baby.
 Tell your doctor right away if you become pregnant.

-If you are pregnant, your name may be listed on a pregnancy registry.
-This is to track the outcome of the pregnancy and to evaluate any effects of lamotrigine on the baby.
+If you are pregnant, your name may be listed on a pregnancy registry to track the effects of lamotrigine on the baby.

 Birth control pills can make lamotrigine less effective, resulting in increased seizures.
-Tell your doctor if you start or stop using birth control pills while you are taking lamotrigine.
+Tell your doctor if you start or stop using birth control pills.
 Your lamotrigine dose may need to be changed.

 How should I take lamotrigine?

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.

 Taking too much lamotrigine at the start of treatment may increase your risk of a severe life-threatening skin rash.

 You may need frequent blood tests to help your doctor make sure you are taking the right dose.